 A student who has completed course work through prior learning or non-accredited learning experiences has the option of earning college credit by taking a challenge exam for designated courses.
 It is important to note that not all courses can be challenged.
 An instructor will determine if the student's previous course work and/or experience supports the challenge request.
 The request must be approved by the Division Chair and then validated through the Registrar's Office.
 The exam must be completed with passage of at least 80% of the exam contents (written, oral, and/or hands-on content) in order to receive credit for the course.
 A grade of "CH" will be placed on the student's transcripts with successful completion of the examination.
 The grade received for the challenge does not affect the student's GPA.
-A student receiving a grade of "F," "NP," or "W" in a class at the College may not subsequently challenge the course.
 A fee will be charged for the challenge exam in accordance with Board of Regents policy.
 Challenged credits will not count towards financial aid.
 A student cannot challenge more than 25% of the credits required for his or her degree.